Home :: Women's Travel Clothing :: Travel Pants for Women (This page contains affiliate links.)

 2. Outdoor Research Ferrosi Pants are super comfortable (recommended by a fellow traveler).

-Amazon US UK CA
+Amazon US UK

 3. Royal Robbins Discovery Pants are also next in line for me - dry fast and wrinkle-free (for warm weather)